About

 2 His disciples asked him, “Rabbi, who sinned, this man or his parents, that he was born blind?”
 3 “Neither this man nor his parents sinned,” said Jesus, “but this happened so that the works of God might be displayed in him.

-I always want a perfect explanation for my pain, like I'm owed a cosmic bow I can tie around it.
-Maybe it's not always that easy, but it is simple...
-So other can experience real love.
+When a dear friend passes, or I lose a job, I always want a perfect explanation for my pain.
+Like I'm owed a cosmic bow I can tie around it.
+Maybe it's not always that easy.
+But I have seen how that new space can create radical growth and healing.
+And all the sudden others may find themselves in a place where they get to experience real love.

 From dust we came, and to dust we will return.
 Let's enjoy it!